flexflow/FlexFlow/.github/README.md

 existing systems by 1.3-2.0x for single-node, multi-GPU inference and by 1.4-2.4x for multi-node, multi-GPU inference.

-that accelerates generative LLM inference with __speculative inference__ and __token tree verification__.
-A key insight behind SpecInfer is to combine various collectively boost-tuned small speculative models (SSMs) to jointly predict the LLM’s outputs; the predictions are organized as a token tree, whose nodes each represent a candidate token sequence.
-The correctness of all candidate token sequences represented by a token tree is verified against the LLM’s output in parallel using a novel tree-based parallel decoding mechanism.
-SpecInfer uses an LLM as a token tree verifier instead of an incremental decoder, which largely reduces the end-to-end inference latency and computational requirement for serving generative LLMs while provably preserving model quality.

 <p align="center">
 <img src="../img/performance.png" alt="Performance comparison" height="320"/>
 </p>